- Eye tracking is much more than just what a customer is looking at on your site—pupil dilation offers an additional strand of data for insights.

-Eye tracking makes it possible to investigate website user experience issues in detail (see our introductory article on this technology).
+Eye tracking makes it possible to investigate website user experience issues in detail.
 It’s discrete and informs other important research, giving additional insights when used in our clients’ conversion optimisation projects.

 It doesn’t solve the problem (although it might confirm something that we identified during heuristic analysis as a quick fix); but, it does provide an additional layer of important information.